Hello

 I’m Shelly Thorn, the founder of Bird’s Eye View.
-This is a bit about me… to learn about the site, go to About Us.
+This page shares a bit about me… to learn about the site, go to About Us: An Elevated Perspective on Challenging Topics.
+And you may also wish to check out Site Structure & Format: How Information is Presented Here.

-Up until 2020, my typical day involved working from home in the Seattle area with my half-decaf coffee, being a mother of young adults, and taking a nice, long walk with our 95-pound black lab, Buster.
+Up until 2020, my typical day involved mothering young adults and working from home in the pacific northwest, sipping on half-decaf coffee and taking a break for a nice, long walk with our 95-pound black lab, Buster.

-On January 1st, I was relaxing post-move on the gorgeous Oregon coast with all three of my sons.
+All that preparation and effort was richly rewarded when, on January 1st, 2020, I found myself relaxing post-move on the gorgeous Oregon coast with all three of my sons, and our pup.

-My oldest son, who had been away many years, ended up spending a few months at home and we all reconnected.
-From here in the future, I see that time as a sort of huddling in preparation for our next adventures that would result in us being scattered across the planet by late 2021.
+My oldest son, who had been away many years, spent a few unexpected months at home and we all reconnected.
+From the perspective of now (in the future), I understand that time to have been a sort of huddling in preparation for our next adventures that would scatter us across the planet by 2021.

-In the spring of 2020, my two youngest sons and I moved fulltime to my small riverfront cabin in a tiny town.
+When things began shutting down in the spring of 2020, my two youngest sons and I moved to my small riverfront cabin in a tiny town.
 It was a dream come true for me as this had been my happy place for the previous seven years.
 I would visit whenever possible and now we could be there day after day.
+It felt like I was living a dream.
 I had time to upgrade the kitchen, plant gardens, go on more hikes, join the local yoga studio and stain the decks.

-A year later, in the spring of 2021, my youngest had graduated high school and started working.
-He was motivated to strike out on his own.
-My middle son and I had a different idea and decided to head out on an RV trip throughout the western United States. it turned out to be an epic and beautiful adventure… another dream come true!
+A year later, in the spring of 2021, one of my sons and I decided to head out on an RV trip throughout the western United States. it turned out to be an epic and beautiful adventure… another dream come true!

 My Early Years

 I loved my early years in Seattle.
-I did a lot more than work, but I think I’ve offered plenty about my personal life here so I’ll focus in on my work.
-After working at an ad agency and then a retirement residence, I ended up at Microsoft where I enjoyed a fairly long, intense stint in the 90s.
-It was a good fit for the intense drive I had to prove myself as worthy.
-(That’s another story!)
+After working at an ad agency and then a retirement residence, I ended up at Microsoft where I enjoyed a fairly long stint in the 90s.
+It was a good fit for the personal drive I had to prove myself as worthy. 🙂

-After my children were in school, I shifted gears and worked as a doula, taught yoga, managed a yoga studio and gave thai massage.
-I didn’t mind having jobs where I might cook a meal for a new mama or sweep the studio floor.
-I enjoy physical labor about as much as mental work and I feel most in balance when I do both.
+After my children were in school, I shifted gears and worked as a doula, taught yoga, managed a yoga studio and gave Thai massage.
+I didn’t mind having jobs where I might cook a meal for a new mama or sweep the yoga studio floor.
+I enjoy doing practical things and engaging in physical labor as much as I enjoy mental work, and I feel most in balance when I do both.

 Beginning in 2011, I worked quite obsessively on a website for yoga teachers and teacher trainers.
 I created the site out of a deep desire for it to exist but I thought of it as a legacy, not daring to hope it could actually become my full-time work.
 Sweetly, it grew steadily the first years and that was all the encouragement I needed.
 My passion for this “work” brings together so many of the things I love.
 I can’t imagine ever tiring of it.